written by: Nem

-In many sports, speed is one of the most important qualities.
-In running, besides running economy (i.e. how efficiently you are using your muscles), everything else being equal, if you can increase your speed and keep up that speed throughout the duration of your run, you will have faster times.
-Knowing this, here are some things to keep in mind if you are serious about taking your running to a next level.e to edit.
+Besides running economy (i.e. how efficiently you are using your muscles), speed is one of the most important qualities you can work on.
+If you can increase your speed and keep up that speed throughout the duration of your run, you will have faster times.
+Here are some things to keep in mind when it comes to speed training.

 1. Speed is the product of stride frequency and stride length.
 Increasing either one, will increase your speed.
 However, increasing your stride length after a certain point, comes with a cost.
 More specifically, your running economy starts to suffer.
 At that point, stride frequency becomes something that you should be working on.

 Stride frequency depends on how fast your central nervous system can activate and then relax muscles.
 Equally important is muscle responsiveness to nervous system signals.
 You might have “fast” central nervous system”, but “slow” muscles.
 And vise versa.

 2. Central Nervous system plays a big role.
 Your central nervous system controls everything.
 If you are not focused on your running and you do not have an “efficient” nervous system, you will be losing energy on movements which do not contribute to your speed.

 To train your nervous system to be efficient and increase your speed, you have to practice speed.
 You probably heard about the 10, 000 hours rule for skill acquisition; for speed, this is not true.

 When training for speed, you want to make sure that with each speed run, you are fresh and giving your 100%.
 If you practice speed while fatigued and not giving your all, do not expect to increase your speed.